 What are the application and admissions deadlines?

-The Graduate Counseling Program (GCP) has year-round admissions.
+The Counseling Department has year-round admissions.
 Those who are accepted to the program may begin their coursework at any of three terms each year: fall semester; spring semester; or summer term (6 weeks).
 We strongly encourage you to submit your application by the priority deadline, which is generally 90 days before the term in which you want to begin the program.
-We will continue to accept applications after this date as long as space is available, until the final deadlines posted below:
+We will continue to accept applications after this date as long as space is available.

 What about tuition and financial aid?